telerik/kendo-ui-core/docs/controls/charts/troubleshoot/common-issues.md

 **Solution**

 Select **Internet Options** > **Security** > **Internet** (or **Local intranet**) > **Custom Level**  and enable **Binary and script behaviors** by ticking the **Enable** radio button.

+**Figure 2.
+Options and settings to apply to render the chart graphics**

 ![IEscript behaviors](/styles-and-layout/chart-ie-script-behaviors.png)